 In fact, the International Customer Management Institute pegs the average call center turnover rate at 33%.
 That’s definitely a number that may sound like cause for alarm, but how insightful is that metric when you break it down?
 From our perspective, it’s almost meaningless without diving in deeper.

 It’s common practice to ask about attrition rates in the contact center RFP, but the answer is not as straightforward as you might expect.
-In fact, if you’re looking for a new outsourcing partner, your understanding of attrition will can impact your choice of potential partners.
+In fact, if you’re looking for a new outsourcing partner, your understanding of attrition can impact your choice of potential partners.
 Here’s what you need to know.

 Not All Attrition Is Created Equal

 Turnover in the contact center happens for a wide variety of reasons.
 Even the typical divide between voluntary and involuntary attrition isn’t enough to explain what’s really going on.

 One of the most important differences is that the employee experience is simply different in the outsourced world than it is in-house.
 It’s not uncommon that people apply for outsourced contact center jobs when they’re in career transition.
 They might be moving from one industry to another or from one region to another, and the contact center is a great place to gain experience before moving up in their career.
 We’ll talk more about how this kind of employment experience can create good/bad attrition in a moment.